hoover59Purdue/Water-Vapor-Calibration/README.md

 # Water-Vapor-Calibration
 OliviaCalFitFn.R code reads in Olivia's finaldata_enriched...txt file to create the calibration fit function (OliviaFitFn.Rdata)
-The OliviaCalFitFn.R code can be adjusted to create a better fitting, fit function in the higher [H2O] (adjusting bandwidth) You will load in the fit function you decide to use (either your own creation or OliviaFitFn.Rdata) to apply to your Acre data using ApplyCalToAcre.R code.
+The OliviaCalFitFn.R code can be adjusted to create a better fitting, fit function in the higher [H2O] (adjusting bandwidth) You will load in the fit function you decide to use (either your own creation or OliviaFitFn.Rdata) to apply to your Acre data using ApplyCalToAcre.R (Rough Calibration is cleaner version) code.
 Calibration is applied to dD and dO18 data from ACRE at Purdue University for 5 events

 The five events are: